 Woe to the soul who confuses “paver” with “pavement!”
-This gorgeous–and gorgeously convenient–patio option is far from drab or industrial, and has earned its rightful place among elite landscaping materials.
+This gorgeous and gorgeously convenient patio option is far from drab or industrial, and has earned its rightful place among elite landscaping materials.

-As beautiful as it is resistant, these top 60 best paver patio ideas prove that where style and strength meet there simply is no match.
+As beautiful as it is resistant, these top 60 best paver patio ideas prove that where style and strength meet, there simply is no match.
 From earthy Rocky Mountain tones to warm multi-color Tuscan hues, along with edgy geometric schemes and curves suggestive of a manor retreat, the paver patio is the very foundation upon which you can finally lay your backyard dreamscape.
 Contemporary or decadently old-fashioned, there are no limitations where time and taste are concerned, and your paver patio marries the best of both elements in a manner as effortless as it is irresistible.

 The season is now upon us where life is slowly moving outdoors.
-Intoxicating starlit nights and sultry summer days call for a space that beckons us and our chosen company with the promise of on-trend splendor and always-reliable comfort.
+Intoxicating starlit nights and sultry summer days call for an outdoor living space that beckons us and our chosen company with the promise of on-trend splendor and always-reliable comfort.
 Entertaining guests or relishing the stolen moment alone, you deserve a retreat that reflects all that you value and likewise endures the best and the worst of weather and wear.

-The next time someone challenges the beauty and value of the paver façade, perhaps you should invite them over for a cocktail and told-you-so smile?
+The next time someone challenges the beauty and value of the paver façade, perhaps you should invite them over for a cocktail and told-you-so smile.

 1. Best Paver Patio Ideas